haighis/java-jersey-akka-backend-actor/README.md

 How to run the example
 ----------------------
-1. Clone this repository
+Clone this repository
+Run 'mvn clean'
-2. Run `mvn tomcat7:run`
+Run `mvn tomcat7:run`
-3. Visit `http://localhost:9090/examples/2` via curl or your favorite browser
+Visit `http://localhost:8080/java-jersey-akka-backend-actor/api/log` issue a GET request via curl or your favorite browser Visit `http://localhost:8080/java-jersey-akka-backend-actor/api/log` and issue a POST, body message with a json payload of {"title":"this is a test"}
+If using Chrome extension Postman you will also need to specify the Content-Type application/json as Postman requires this to function.
+If the above url's don't work then try dropping java-jersey-akka-backend-actor from the url as: http://localhost:8080/api/log

 Prerequisites
 -------------